-The new regulations stated in Section 2188.6(H)(I)&(J) of the California Code of Regulations requires Property broker-agents and/or Casualty broker-agents and Life-only agents and or/Accident and Health agents to complete four hours of ethics training during their two-year license term.
-Personal Lines broker-agents will be required to complete two hours of ethics training during their two-year license term.
+CIC Section 1749.3 requires Property Broker-Agents and/or Casualty Broker-Agents and Life-Only agents and or/Accident and Health agents to complete three hours of ethics training during their two-year license term.
+Personal Lines broker-agents and Limited Lines Automobile insurance agents will also be required to complete three hours of ethics training during their two-year license term.

 2. Does a California non-resident have to complete California's ethics training?

 Per Section 1749.2 of the California Insurance Code (CIC) California non-residents are exempt from having to complete the ethics continuing education requirement.
 Although non-resident licensees are except from the ethics continuing education requirement, non-resident licensee must complete the required annuity and long-term care training.
 The annuity training is provided in Section 1749.8 of the CIC which states that non-resident life-only agent licensees who sell annuity products must complete an initial eight-hour annuity training course and then complete a four-hour annuity training course each license renewal.
 Similarly, Section 10234.93 of the CIC states that non-resident life-only agents who sell long-term care are required to complete eight hours of long-term care training each license term.

 3. Is the ethics requirement in addition to a resident agents' continuing education (CE) requirement?

 No, this approved ethics training course will be part of, not in addition to, the agents' CE requirement.

 4. Does a licensed agent need to take a single two-hour or four-hour ethics course, in order to meet their specific CE requirement?

 No, these approved ethics courses are available in various hour increments.
 There are one, two, three, four, and more CE credit hours given to approve ethics courses.
 The agent must complete courses that have credit hours that either meet or exceed the agent's required number of ethics CE hours.